 The Commissioner provides information, advice and guidance to all employees about their own situations and their concerns regarding values and ethics, namely regarding the Code of Conduct and other related policies governing ethical behaviour, other than the Journalistic Standards and Practices.

-The Commissioner is responsible for the development and management of the Corporation’s ethics program. (add link to Ethics Program section here) She also periodically evaluates the ethical culture and climate of the organization, and makes recommendations.
+The Commissioner is responsible for the development and management of the Corporation’s ethics program.
+She also periodically evaluates the ethical culture and climate of the organization, and makes recommendations.

 The Commissioner contributes to the development and implementation of values and ethics training, providing opportunities for awareness and learning regarding such topics as ethics responsibilities, ethical issues and ethical decision-making.

-The Commissioner’s Office is the first point of contact for all concerns or complaints relating to values and ethics from employees, other than the Journalistic Standards and Practices.
-Details on the process can be viewed here.
-She ensures the timely resolution of the complaint and may be consulted on the findings of the investigation.
+Concerns or complaints relating to values and ethics can be submitted directly to the Commissioner’s office by employees.
+Other than those relating to the Journalistic Standards and Practices.
 The Commissioner also acts as the designated Senior Officer for the Corporation’s Policy on the Disclosure of Wrongdoings (Whistleblower Policy).

 She is also the point of contact for members of the public who have reason to believe that a CBC/Radio-Canada employee is not complying with our Code of Conduct or related policies, except for complaints regarding the Journalistic Standards and Practices, which are covered by the Ombudsmen.